Matty325/SEA-DAT1/SEA-DAT1_HW2_Brock.md

 ./data/vehicles_train.csv
 ./data/yelp.csv

-Q7 code and answer:
+##Q7 code and answer:
-Matt@Corvinius MINGW64 ~/githubclones/GA-SEA-DAT1 (master)
+  MINGW64 ~/githubclones/GA-SEA-DAT1 (master)
 $ grep -o -i -r dictionary . | wc -w
 784

 Based on this, I think there are 784 occurrences of the word "dictionary" in the GA-SEA-DAT1 repo, regardless of case.

-Q8:
+##Q8 Code and answer:
-Matt@Corvinius MINGW64 ~/githubclones/GA-SEA-DAT1/data (master)
+  MINGW64 ~/githubclones/GA-SEA-DAT1/data (master)
 $ uniq chipotle.tsv | wc -l
 4589

-Matt@Corvinius MINGW64 ~/githubclones/GA-SEA-DAT1/data (master)
+  MINGW64 ~/githubclones/GA-SEA-DAT1/data (master)
 $ wc -l chipotle.tsv
 4623 chipotle.tsv

-Matt@Corvinius MINGW64 ~/githubclones/GA-SEA-DAT1/data (master)
+ MINGW64 ~/githubclones/GA-SEA-DAT1/data (master)
 $ cut -f1,2,3,4,5 chipotle.tsv >> new_chipotle.tsv

+Based on the differential in the record counts between the original file and the file with sort and uniq run upon it, there are some records getting dropped as duplicates.
+Upon furhter examination, this seems to be due to inconsistencies in the data.
+For example, order 129 has two steak burritos with exactly the same toppings, but each is broken out as a separate line item within the order.
+In most of the data, however, it seems to be the convention to sum and subtotal when more than one of an identical item shows up in an order (such as the two identical chicken salad bowls in order #60).
+Without identifying and resolving this issue, an analysis might be distorted if one made assumptions about how order items were grouped and counted.